hbashton/VIIPER/docs/api/overview.md

     - Add a device to a bus. `deviceType` is a registered device name (e.g., `xbox360`).
     - Response: `{ "id": "<busId>-<devId>" }` where the id is the USBIP busid string you will attach to.
     - Important: After add, the server starts a connect timer (default `5s`).
 You must open a device stream (see below) before the timeout expires, otherwise the device is auto-removed.
+    - If [auto-attach](../cli/server.md#api.auto-attach-local-client) is enabled (default) the server automatically attaches the new device to a local USBIP client on the same host (localhost only).
+    Failures (missing tool, non-zero exit) are logged but do not affect the API response.

 - `bus/{id}/remove <deviceId>`
     - Remove a device by its device number on that bus (the part after the dash in the busid string).